Moonstroke/Once/README.md

 instance of `StableField` and either both contained values are not initialized, or both values compare equal (according to their `equals` method).

+### `Requirement`s

+The `StableField` constructor accepts a dynamic number of *requirements* that a value passed to any setter must satisfy in order to be successfully assigned.
+These are implementations of a new functional interface: `Requirement`, whose `check` method by contract accepts the candidate value and throws an `IlleglArgumentException` if the value does not meet the criterion that the instance represents.

+A couple of helper static methods is defined in the interface to convert a `Predicate` object into a requirement (with either a custom or default exception message).

+The static class `Requirements` provides a set of useful requirement instances applicable to the standard types (primitives, strings, collections): emptiness (for strings and collections), having a specific sign, or falling in a given range (for numeric types), not being the `NUL` character, matching a regular expression (for character sequences).

+This mechanism will allow to define functional rules right at the same place where the container is defined, allowing to improve the centralization of a project's business logic.

 ### Thread-safety

 The class is fully thread-safe: initialization of the value by one thread will